broxus/stEver-contracts/README.md

 **Integrate validator functionality**
 1. Admin will call `StEver.createCluster`, after this call new cluster will be added to `clusterPools` mapping.
 Then cluster address will be provided to validator
-2. Validator going to deploy his `DePool` contracts and call `StEverCluster.deployStrategies` with `DePool` addresses
-3. Each cluster has its own constrains such as `maxStrategiesCount` and `assurance`. `maxStrategiesCount` is a maximal strategy count that can be created by the `Cluster`. `assurance` is Assurance that should be provided by the `clusterOwner` to his `Cluster`. `assurance` is `StEver` value, so the `clusterOwner` should make a `StEver` token transfer to the `Cluster` address
+2. Each cluster has its own constrains such as `maxStrategiesCount` and `assurance`. `maxStrategiesCount` is a maximal strategy count that can be created by the `Cluster`. `assurance` is Assurance that should be provided by the `clusterOwner` to his `Cluster`. `assurance` is `StEver` value, so the `clusterOwner` should make a `StEver` token transfer to the `Cluster` address
-4. When all constraints are satisfied, the validator can obtain strategies addresses, and call `StEverCluster.addStrategies` with strategies addresses.
+3. When all constraints are satisfied, the validator can obtain strategies addresses, Validator going to call `StEverCluster.deployStrategies` with count of expected controllers to be deployed
-After its strategies will be added to the `StEverVault` and will be available for staking

 #### StEverGovernance
-This is software that has access to re-balance ever tokens between connected strategies, and also it manages withdrawals for users.
+This is software that has access to manages withdrawals for users.

-**Re-balance functionality**
-1. `StEverVault.depositToStrategies`
-2. `StEverVault.processWithdrawFromStrategies`

 **Withdraw request satisfaction**
 1. `StEverVault.processSendToUsers`